When and How to Update Your LinkedIn Profile When You Land a New Job

 List your job duties and accomplishments in bullet point format, and quantify them if you can.
 Keep your content short and digestible, and avoid long sentences.
 Start each bullet point with an action verb — words like “created”, “sourced”, “gathered”, “negotiated”, or “coordinated”.
 Also, include a sentence or two on the company and its clients — who are you working for, what do they do, and who do they serve?

+Update your LinkedIn headline, too, as this is the first thing people see when hovering over your profile, and it’s a great attention-grabber.
 You can update your LinkedIn headline by including keywords relevant to your new role.
 Use the tool below to find the best ones.

-Optimize your LinkedIn profile
+Optimize your profile

 LinkedIn gives you the option to link relevant primary sources. projects, papers, or sites to your new position.
 This is an excellent way to optimize your profile and showcase examples of work you’ve done on the job, so use it to your advantage.
 After all, showing — rather than telling — is one of the best things you can do to allow your network to really understand what you’re up to.

-This ties closely back to what was mentioned in the first half of the article, but it bears repeating that you should only update your profile when you have something of substance to add.
+You should only update your profile when you have something of substance to add.
 Specifically, announce new roles and duties only after the details have been set in stone.
 Don’t write that you’re a “future” or “incoming” hire at a company, even if you’ve accepted the new job offer.
 Additionally, don’t post anything until you’ve left your current job — doing otherwise may dampen your current firm’s perception of you.

-Remove internships once you’re working full-time
+Remove internships/volunteer experience once you’re working full-time

-Once you’re onto your second or third full-time job, you can safely remove any internship experience you might have had while you were in college.
+Once you’re onto your second or third full-time job, you can safely remove any internship or volunteer experience you might have had while you were in college.
 This keeps your LinkedIn looking fresh and neat.
 After all, most people aren’t interested in knowing about a two-month summer stint when you’ve had three years of full-time work experience post-graduation.

 Related: How To Update Your LinkedIn After Graduation